What a "lifetime payout cap" actually means

 Get a funded account with no lifetime cap

-Pass one challenge, trade funded capital that never closes, and scale toward $250K — keeping 90% of profits.
+Pass one challenge, trade funded capital that never closes, keeping 90% of profits.

 Start your challenge →